terra-money/docs/src/terracli/keys.md

 ### Create a Ledger Key on terracli

 When you initialize your ledger, a 24-word mnemonic is generated and stored in the device.
 This mnemonic is compatible with Terra and Terra accounts can be derived from it.
 Therefore, all you have to do is make your ledger compatible with `terracli`.
-To learn more about how to set up your ledger for usage with Terra, head [here](./ledger).

 The process is similar to the process with a computer; use the following command: